Alejogb1/job-board/blog-data/how-can-i-send-keystrokes-to-a-number-input-field-using-selenium-python.md

 id: "how-can-i-send-keystrokes-to-a-number-input-field-using-selenium-python"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 Sending keystrokes to a number input field with Selenium in Python, while seemingly straightforward, can sometimes throw unexpected curveballs.
 It's a scenario I’ve encountered numerous times in my years automating web applications, and it often requires a nuanced approach beyond the basic `.send_keys()` method.
-The issue frequently isn't about *whether* the keystrokes are sent, but rather *how* they're interpreted by the browser and the underlying javascript handling the input.
+The issue frequently isn't about _whether_ the keystrokes are sent, but rather _how_ they're interpreted by the browser and the underlying javascript handling the input.

 Essentially, the challenge arises because number input fields often employ client-side validation and formatting.
 This means that simply dumping raw characters might not produce the intended result.
 Browser behavior also varies, so what works flawlessly in one browser might fail in another.
 Here's what I’ve learned and how I typically approach this.

 First, understand that the `.send_keys()` method of a Selenium `WebElement` does just that: sends simulated keyboard events to the specific element.
-However, browser implementations differ in how they handle these events and what validation or masking they apply *before* the value is updated in the underlying DOM.
+However, browser implementations differ in how they handle these events and what validation or masking they apply _before_ the value is updated in the underlying DOM.
 For example, a number input may refuse to accept non-numeric characters, or it might require a specific format for decimal points or commas depending on the locale.

 The most direct method, as the documentation would have you expect, is to use `send_keys()` directly: